 What Is a Labrador Mix?

-Lab Mixes are hybrid dogs created by breeding a Labrador Retriever to another purebred dog.
+Lab Mixes are hybrid dogs created by breeding a Labrador Retriever to another dog breed.
 The Lab has been bred with small dogs, large dogs, dogs with curly coats, herding breeds and everything in between.

 A few of the most common Lab mix breeds are: